vzhou842/victorzhou.com/content/posts/2019-04-04-intro-to-random-forests.md

 > Hopefully, you just read [my Gini Impurity post](/blog/gini-impurity/).
 If you didn't, here's a very short TL;DR: We can use Gini Impurity to calculate a value called **Gini Gain** for any split. **A better split has higher Gini Gain**.

 Back to the problem of determining our root decision node.
 Now that we have a way to evaluate splits, all we have to do to is find the best split possible!
-For the sake of simplicity, we're just going to **try every possible split** and use the best one (the one with the highest Gini Gain). **This is not the best way to find the best split**, but it is the easiest to understand and still works.
+For the sake of simplicity, we're just going to **try every possible split** and use the best one (the one with the highest Gini Gain). **This is not the fastest way to find the best split**, but it is the easiest to understand.

 Trying every split means trying